Smattr/execfs/README.md

      access = permissions
      command = command
      size = sz
+     cache = c
 </pre>

 Path is the filename you want presented by execfs in your file system.
 Permissions should be a chmod numerical representation of the permissions you want the file to have.
 Command is the command you want executed when you open the file.
 Size is an optional parameter that sets the apparent size of the file.
+Cache is an optional parameter, either 0 or 1, that determines whether the output is cached internally.
 A sample configuration might look like the following:

 <pre>
  [my_file.txt]